Allegheny-Computer-Science-102-F2020/computer-science-102-fall-2020-lab-1-EstebanMendez01/writing/reflection.md

-# Reflection by Add Your Name Here
+# Reflection by Esteban Mendez

-Esteban Mendez

 ## Using a fenced code block, please display the correct output from running your program